January 30-Feb 13, 2019 (5 Participants Max)

 Vietnam is one of the most friendly places you will ever experience in the world.
 Along with the friendly nature of the people is an amazing culture of street food.
 This is where we will find our interactions with every day people and photos to go with it.
 There will be lots of markets and street vendors to photograph along with temples, relics and an amazing landscape.
 Expect interactions with people every day of this trip and expect to take lots of photos.

 not only have a great travel experience but also a great photo experience too.
-Please note that the January 2019 session will run during the Lunar New Year (aka TET in Vietnam).
+Please note that the January 2019 & 2020 sessions will run during the Lunar New Year (aka TET in Vietnam).
 We will be in the World Heritage site of Hoi An to bring in the New Year and capture the celebrations!

 If Vietnam isn't enough head to Siem Reap Cambodia with me!
 Click here for more information: Siem Reap, Cambodia

 Transportation.
 You will be responsible for all international transportation requirements.
 This photo tour will begin in Hanoi (exact hotel and meeting location will be provided after registration) and end in Hanoi.
-Once the photo tour begins, all internal transportation costs are included in the registration fee including airport transfers.
-We will be using private vehicles and walking within city limits.
+Once the photo tour begins, all internal transportation costs are included in the registration fee including flights & airport transfers.
+We will be using private vehicles and walking within city limits when possible.
 When moving between cities we will use private cars to get from city to city.
-We will begin our trip with a meet and greet on January 30, 2019 in Hanoi and end Feb 13, 2019 in Hanoi.
+We will begin our trip with a meet and greet on Day 1 in Hanoi and end in Central Vietnam.
+You will be flown back to Hanoi or Ho Chi Minh City (your choice) so that you may catch your departure.
 If you need to lengthen or shorten your stay please let me know.

 Documents.Visa requirements for visiting Vietnam.
 Citizens of most western countries with a valid passport are required to apply for an entry visa to Vietnam.
 You may apply via your local embassy or consulate office.
 Although our session will only be in Vietnam if you plan to continue on in Asia and return to Vietnam after you will need to apply for a multi entry visa.
 You are responsible for fulfilling your own visa requirements.
 Registration does not include visa fees.
 US residents may apply for visas 6 months prior to their visit via the consulate office.

-Day 5 we leave bright and early from our hotel heading south to Hoi An.
-Stopping first on the coast of Lang Co to photograph the fishermen as then come in from the morning's catch.
+Day 12 we leave bright and early from our hotel heading south to Hoi An.
+Stopping first on the coast of Lang Co to photograph the fishermen as then come in from the morning's catch & also a quick stop at the City of Tombs.
 Although the drive from Hue to Hoi An is only 3 hours we will take the entire day to do it.
-This allows us to stop at a National Park to photograph banyan trees and to stop at Marble mountain with it's picturesque view of the area and temples.
+This allows us to stop at Marble mountain with it's picturesque view of the area and temples.

-Day 15 Good bye (Feb 13).
-You will be provided with transportation back to the airport.
+Day 15 - Departure day.
+You will be provided with transportation back to the airport and onward to Hanoi or Ho Chi Minh City.
 If you would like to stay on in Vietnam I can help you make those arrangements.
 If you are flying to other places in the region please let me know.

 Guides.
 Your guide for this journey will be Zim.